-- (a) Failure to submit expense reports on time shall be a violation, and shall be brought to the attention of the commission by the chair; - (b) Upon the receipt of each expense report, the Chair shall designate himself or herself or another member of the Commission to review the report.
-The reviewer shall inspect each item in the report, seeking clarification from the campaign as necessary, and shall report any issues of concern to the full Commission for consideration. - (c) Falsifying information in an expense report is punishable by the Judicial Board and grounds for a direct disqualification hearing. - (d) Exceeding the expense limit for the campaign will result in a direct disqualification hearing.
+- (a) Failure to submit expense reports on time shall be a violation, and shall be brought to the attention of the commission by the chair; - (b) Falsifying information in an expense report is punishable by the Judicial Board.

 §7-4.26.
-Joint Campaign Expenses.
+Joint Expenses.